jewdev/NotABot/README.md

 + Added new command! `server` sends NotABot's Discord server!
 + Added another message to the help commands. ;)
 + Added new command! `stats` is like `uptime` (which remomved) but with more information!
 (Added to the `help` command)
++ Added new moderation command! `warn` Warns a user with a reason and logs
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
 + Changed the `botinfo` command for an embed message.